 The Hosts file is a system file that is mainly used to transfer domain names to IP address.
 It is small in your Mac, but it plays an important role on mapping hostsnames to stipulated IP address.
 Using Hosts file to block websites on Firefox on Mac is also simple, now let’s pay attention to the steps.

 Cisdem AppCrypt for Mac is a quite supernatural and full-featured app locker.
-It can block any websites (except Firefox) on Mac with one password.
+It can block any websites on Mac with one password.
 So you can feel free to block websites on Safari, Chrome, etc. with it.
 In addition, it’s able to password protect any significant apps on Mac like Skype, Contacts, Note, YouTube, Email as well.

 Note: Cisdem AppCrypt doesn't support blocking websites on Firefox now.
-Hope the developer can improve its function in future.

 Key features of the program: